 (This tab work in progress, awaiting further development of the tab) This tab ranks causes within a selected geography separately for males and females.
 It can highlight conditions that appear to be a leading cause of death for one sex but not the other.

+For additional help or more info, click the “?” button next to each tool, or check out the Technical tab .

 RANK COUNTIES/COMMUNITIES

-This tab displays the ranked order of counties in California or the communities within a selected county for a selected condition.
+This tab displays the ranked order of counties in California, or the communities within a selected county, for a selected condition.
 These rankings highlight places where a particular condition is the highest as well as highlighting geographical disparities of the condition.
 Users can select from multiple measures which reflect different dimensions of health burden.
 Years of life lost and number of deaths will tend to be highest in areas with the largest populations, whereas rate measures adjust for population size.

 Note that higher ranking counties or communities may not be meaningfully higher from a statistical perspective; examining confidence intervals will help determine if there is a meaningful difference or not.
-In the current version, confidence intervals are only displayed for the crude death rate and but will be available soon for other measures.
+Users can display confidence intervals by checking the 95% CIs option.
+In the current version, confidence intervals are only displayed for the crude death rate and age-adjusted death rate but will be available soon for other measures.

+For additional help or more info, click the “?” button next to each tool, or check out the Technical tab .

 TREND